Is It a Sin to Waste Sperm? What the Bible Actually Says

 Leviticus 15: Semen Was Considered Sacred — Not Casual

-“When a man has an emission of semen… he must bathe his whole body with water, and he will be unclean until evening” (Leviticus 15:16).
-Even under the Mosaic Law, semen was treated with seriousness.
-Though emission was not called a sin, it required purification—a signal that ejaculation had spiritual weight.
+"When a man has an emission of semen… he must bathe his whole body with water, and he will be unclean until evening" (Leviticus 15:16).
+Under the Mosaic Law, emission was not called a sin, but it required purification — a clear signal that ejaculation carried spiritual weight.
+Christians today are not under ceremonial law, but the principle stands: semen is spiritually significant, not something to be wasted on lust.

 Wasting Sperm is Selfish and Lust-Driven